loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 }
 ```

-Run `npm test` to see our new test pass.
-Notice that the Dredd-powered test of `/product/{slug}` is passing too, and our acceptance test is failing
+Run `npm test` to see your new test pass.
+Notice that the Dredd-powered test of `/product/{slug}` is passing too, and your acceptance test is failing
 with a different error now - the response does not contain all expected product properties.

-While it's possible to further iterate by adding more unit tests, a more valuable next step is to write an integration test to verify that our new API is using data from our backing database.
+While it's possible to further iterate by adding more unit tests, a more valuable next step is to write an integration test to verify that your new API is using data from your backing database.

 ### Write an integration test for the new controller method